Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models: Extended Related Work

-\paragraph{Counterfactual prompting and causal reasoning.} Prompting strategies that induce counterfactual or causal reasoning can improve robustness and interpretability. ``CausalGPT''-style approaches use counterfactual prompts or interventions to stress-test reasoning and reduce spurious shortcuts \citep{causalgpt2023}.
+Prompting strategies that induce counterfactual or causal reasoning can improve robustness and interpretability. ``CausalGPT''-style approaches use counterfactual prompts or interventions to stress-test reasoning and reduce spurious shortcuts \citep{yu2025causalevalbettercausalreasoning}.
+Related work on counterfactual data augmentation \citep{kaushik2019learning, zmigrod2019counterfactual}, counterfactual explanation generation \citep{wu2021polyjuice, lu2022pinto}, and iterative refinement \citep{madaan2023selfrefine} explores similar ideas.
 CSR complements this line by integrating causal constraints into the training signal rather than only at inference.

-\paragraph{Faithful chain-of-thought (CoT).} A parallel literature seeks CoT traces that are both useful and faithful.
+A parallel literature seeks CoT traces that are both useful and faithful.
 Human-in-the-loop verification and filtering can improve the alignment between rationales and model decisions \citep{sia2022faithful}.
 CSR differs by (i) providing an \emph{automated} training-time mechanism and (ii) offering theoretical guarantees on intervention fidelity under stated assumptions.

-In summary, CSR bridges evaluation-focused faithfulness diagnostics \citep{lanham2023measuring,turpin2023language} and control-focused process supervision \citep{lightman2023let,uesato2022solving}, while remaining complementary to inference-time verification \citep{zhao2025samplescrutinize} and counterfactual prompting \citep{causalgpt2023}.
+In summary, CSR bridges evaluation-focused faithfulness diagnostics \citep{lanham2023measuring,turpin2023language} and control-focused process supervision \citep{lightman2023let,uesato2022solving}, while remaining complementary to inference-time verification \citep{olausson2023linc} and counterfactual prompting \citep{yu2025causalevalbettercausalreasoning}.
 Our contribution is to operationalize \emph{training-time} interventions with theoretical backing, reducing the reliance on post-hoc, manual checks and improving end-to-end faithfulness.